-- C.05 Consider removal of metal cladding followed by repair or reinstatement of weatherboards or other original cladding for buildings that have been clad in metal weatherboards. - C.06 Consider reinstatement of residential use in buildings built as dwellings but now in commercial use. - C.07 Avoid removal of stucco from buildings that were originally constructed with a stucco exterior. - C.08 Avoid re-skinning of brick walls. - C.09 Avoid removal of original details, except where they are decayed beyond repair and are to be replaced with an identical detail. - C.10 Avoid adding new period details for which there is no evidence in the existing fabric or in historical photographs. - C.11 Avoid covering original timber walls with another building material, such as imitation brickwork or metal cladding. - C.12 Avoid altering the roof form above the main body of the building, other than to reinstate an original roof form.

-C.13 Avoid adding rooms above the main body of the house which require alterations to the existing roof height or shape.
+- C.06 Consider reinstatement of residential use in buildings built as dwellings but now in commercial use, except on land zoned MU1 situated within the North Parramatta Conservation Area. - C.07 Avoid removal of stucco from buildings that were originally constructed with a stucco exterior. - C.08 Avoid re-skinning of brick walls. - C.09 Avoid removal of original details, except where they are decayed beyond repair and are to be replaced with an identical detail. - C.10 Avoid adding new period details for which there is no evidence in the existing fabric or in historical photographs. - C.11 Avoid covering original timber walls with another building material, such as imitation brickwork or metal cladding. - C.12 Avoid altering the roof form above the main body of the building, other than to reinstate an original roof form. - C.13 Avoid adding rooms above the main body of the house which require alterations to the existing roof height or shape.
 Rooms in the roof may be considered but only where ventilated by flat inplane skylights at the rear of the roof.